-Request \$100,000 in FY13 for engineering, design and construction of priority walkways townwide.
+Request \$100,000 in FY15 for engineering, design and construction of priority walkways townwide.

 Prior to adoption of the Community Preservation Act in Sudbury in 2002, walkway construction was funded in the annual budget.
-Since 2002, walkway construction has been funded almost exclusively with CPA funds, and walkways have been constructed on Nobscot Road, Willis Road, Raymond Road, Peakham Road, Concord Road, Dakin Road and North Road, for a total of approximately \$700,000 expended.
-Walkways under consideration for FY13 funds include Dudley Road, Old Framingham Road, Pantry Road, Dutton Road, Powder Mill Road, Old Lancaster Road, Union Avenue and Marlboro Road.
+Since 2002, walkway construction has been funded almost exclusively with CPA funds, and walkways have been constructed on Nobscot Road, Willis Road, Raymond Road, Peakham Road, Concord Road, Dakin Road, North Road and Old Framingham Road, for a total of approximately \$800,000 expended.
+Walkways under consideration for FY15 funds include Dudley Road, Pantry Road, Dutton Road, Powder Mill Road, Old Lancaster Road, Union Avenue, Marlboro Road and Goodman's Hill Road.
 The allocated funds will not be sufficient to construct all of these walkways.
 Furthermore, additional walkways may be added to this list upon neighborhood request.